marcromani/cascade/README.md

 [![Windows](https://github.com/marcromani/cascade/actions/workflows/windows.yml/badge.svg)](https://github.com/marcromani/cascade/actions/workflows/windows.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](./LICENSE)

-**Cascade** is a C++ library for automatic differentiation and error propagation.
-It provides a streamlined engine that allows you to effortlessly compute gradients of an arbitrary function and also propagate uncertainties in its inputs to the output.
-The library simplifies the process of error analysis in scientific computing and engineering applications.
+**Cascade** is a lightweight C++ library for automatic differentiation and error propagation.
+It provides a streamlined engine to compute gradients of arbitrary functions and propagate uncertainties in the inputs to the outputs.
+The library simplifies the implementation of gradient-based optimization algorithms and the error analysis in scientific computing and engineering applications.

 ## How to build